kennyr87/trellis/roles/database/README.md

 1. Add `databases/*` to the end of the Bedrock `.gitignore` file
 2. Copy vagrant ansible inventory to `hosts/vagrant`
 3. Set alias for host files as mentioned below in the hosts configuration section
+4. Vagrant should be running, if not, run `vagrant up --no-provision` to from trellis root

 ## 🏄 Usage